bluesabre/Mouser/README.md

-# Casper
+# Mouser

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Casper!
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.
+A fork of [Casper](https://github.com/TryGhost/Casper), the default theme for [Ghost](http://github.com/tryghost/ghost/).
+This is the latest development version of Mouser!
+If you're just looking to download the latest release, head over to the [releases](https://github.com/bluesabre/Mouser/releases) page.

 &nbsp;